 The hydrogen atom played a special role in the history of physics by providing the key that unlocked the new mechanics that replaced Newtonian mechanics.
 It started with Johann Balmer’s discovery in 1884 of a mathematical formula for the wavelengths of some spectral lines emitted by hydrogen.

 The next step was Rutherford’s discovery of the atomic nucleus in 1912.
-After that, one knew the basic structure of atoms—a positive nucleus surrounded by negative electrons.
-Within a year Niels Bohr had a model of the hydrogen atom that “explained” the spectral lines.
+After that, one came to know the basic structure of atoms – a positive nucleus surrounded by negative electrons.
+Within a year, Niels Bohr had a model of the hydrogen atom that explained the spectral lines.
 Bohr introduced a new concept, the energy level.
-The electron in hydrogen had certain allowed energy levels, and the sharp spectral lines were emitted when the electron jumped from one energy level to another.
-To explain the energy levels, Bohr developed a model in which the electron had certain allowed orbits and the jump between energy levels corresponded to the electron moving from one allowed orbit to another.
+To explain the energy levels, Bohr developed a model in which the electron had certain allowed orbits, and the jump between energy levels corresponded to the electron moving from one allowed orbit to another.